frederik-j-jensen/EvolutionOfTrust/EvolutionOfTrust/README.md

 # Reproduction of the result from NCase

-First I implemented the original model from NCase, with unit tests to verify that my implementation can reproduce the results.
+First, I implemented the original model from NCase, with unit tests to verify that my implementation can reproduce the results.

 The solution uses a model-view-controller pattern to separate the logic controls the simulation into three components.
 The class Game consists of a model (Universe), a view (GameView), and a controller (GameController).